tene04/Neuroevolution_vs._Reinforcement-Learning/README.md

 ### Neuroevolution

-Is an evolutionary algorithm that optimizes neural networks through simulated evoulion, it has:
+Is an evolutionary algorithm that optimizes neural networks through simulated evolution, it has:
   * Population-based: Maintains a number of different neural networks (individuals) that compete simultaneously.
   * Elite selection: Each generation, the top x individuals with highes performance survive, preserving successful traits.
   * Gaussian mutation: The survive individuals has a certain chance for any given weight to mutate.
-The mutation strenght is proportional to the weight´s magnitude plus a small noise.
+The mutation strength is proportional to the weight´s magnitude plus a small noise.
 This helps to explore news solutions while maintaining useful features.

 | Aspect         |    DQL                             |    Neuroevolution               |
 |----------------|:----------------------------------:|:-------------------------------:|